cloudmesh/cloudmesh-cc/docs/_sources/readme.rst.txt

 Convolutional, and Recurrent Neural Networks, Distributed Training, and PyTorch training

+See :numref:`workflow-uml` for a diagram of the workflow components.

 .. figure:: images/workflow-uml.png
-   :alt: Design for the workflow.
+   :alt: Figure Design for the workflow.
-   :name: fig:workflow-uml
+   :name: workflow-uml

    Design for the workflow.